aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

 ![diagram-min](https://github.com/aliSadegh/Spark-Kafka-example/assets/24531562/307d453b-cef1-400c-8617-c415cdf8b775)

 ## Data Ingestion
 To simulate real-world NGINX log data, we used a Python script that generated randomized log entries.
-This data was efficiently ingested into the pipeline using Kafka's message queue system.
 You can find out in ```docker-compose/data_producer```

 ## Anomaly Detection and Data Aggrigation
-The idea for solving goal 1 to 4 is same, we use spark as a proccessing engin for that.
-First we read data from kafka topics to Data Frames and do some aggrigation or filtring on that and finally we produce result to new Kafka topic for each goal.
+Our approach to addressing goals 1 to 4 involved leveraging Spark for processing.
+Data from Kafka topics is fed into DataFrames, where aggregation and filtering are performed.
+Results are subsequently produced into new Kafka topics dedicated to each goal.

-the python files that containes pyspark code for solving goal 1 to 4 are exists in ```docker-compose/spark-master/src```
+The Python files that containes pyspark code for solving these goals exists in ```docker-compose/spark-master/src```

 Before describing any codes, let's see the algorithm that we used to solve golas
 ### Tumbling time window